 In order to be FAIM certified by FIDI, a company has to comply with over 200 quality requirements which cover every aspect of the administration and performance of international removals– everything from operations and services to insurance claims for damage, staff training and vehicle and warehouse maintenance.

 FAIM isn't a 'once and done' certification, FIDI companies must be audited every 3 years to ensure their standards remain at acceptable levels.
-See the results of Bournes most recent FIDI FAIM Audit where we achieved "Top Performer" status.

 Why use a FIDI-FAIM accredited removal company?